dearing/ellk/README.md

 }
 ```

-At this point you could have and [elasticsearch] product on the same node or configure logstash to send it remotely such as another node or even a service.
+At this point you could have an elasticsearch product on the same node configure logstash to store data with some remote service like http://objectrocket.com/elasticsearch.

 ```
 output {